 5.5 Complaint and Inquiry Process Involving Congregants and the Church.
-A Board member who receives an inquiry or complaint from a congregant will refer the congregant to the Treatment of Members and Friends policy and the Resolution of Conflicts policy in Part 3 and to the church's grievance procedure as set forth in the First Unitarian Church Member's HandbookResolution of Conflict policy described in 3.2.6 of the Board Policy Manual.
+A Board member who receives an inquiry or complaint from a congregant will refer the congregant to the Resolution of Conflict policy described in 3.2.6 of the Board Policy Manual.
 If the congregant has already taken this path and feels the congregant has not been reasonably accorded their rights under the Board's policies, the congregant will be invited to forward the grievance in writing to the Moderator, who will notify the Board at the next regular Board meeting.

 An ad hoc Board committee will take the matter under consideration and render a decision.
-This ad hoc committee will consist of the Moderator and four other Board members chosen by the Board
+This ad hoc committee will consist of the Moderator and four other Board members chosen by the Board.